Stivvo/wayPreview/README.md

 ## Compile, install

-For compiling, qt base, widgets and network are required.
+For compiling qt base, network, widgets and webengine are required.
+Qt must version must be at least 5.14.

 ```bash
 mkdir wayPreview1